RPCsStale

 How is Ethereum RPC latency measured here?

-Cloudflare's public Ethereum gateway switched to a permissioned mode for many JSON-RPC methods.
-The endpoint still responds fast with HTTP 200, but the body is increasingly a JSON-RPC error (`-32046`) rather than a usable result.
-We classify a call as `ok` only when the HTTP status is 200 AND the body carries a usable `result` field, so Cloudflare's real success rate is visible in the reliability column instead of hiding behind fast error responses.
+Cloudflare's public Ethereum gateway returned persistent JSON-RPC error -32603 on our probes.
+The endpoint responds with HTTP 200 but the body carries an error body rather than a usable result, which means it no longer qualifies as a functional free RPC.
+We classify a call as `ok` only when the HTTP status is 200 AND the body carries a usable `result` field.

 Source code github.com/ChainBench/OpenChainBench/tree/main/harnesses/rpc-capabilities